-Join Scott Gardner for an in-depth discussion in this video Using the exercise files, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Using the exercise files, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] For this course, I've included Exercise Files for you to practice with and use as a reference.
 They're organized into Folders for each Chapter, and then within each Chapter, there's numbered Folders for each video.
 Inside the video Folders, you'll find a start and an end-state folder named according to the topics of the related video.
 They include the projects and programs corresponding to that video.
 I've included the end-state of each project so you can look at the final programs.
 As you go through this course, I encourage you to run the example projects yourself and modify them to test out different features.